mdiller/dotabase/README.md

 In addition to supplying a sqlite database, this project includes a python sqlalchemy representation of the database, which provides an easy way to interface with python applications. (dotabase.py) It also happens to be a good file to look at if you want to get an idea of the structure of the database
 NOTE: This project does not supply any player information or data from specific dota games.
 There are plenty of [already](http://dev.dota2.com/showthread.php?t=47115 "Dota 2 Match History API") [existing](https://steamcommunity.com/dev "Steam Web API") [API](http://docs.opendota.com/ "OpenDota/Yasp API")s for that.

+## JSON files

+In the `json` directory, I've auto-generated a bunch of json files that give you an idea of what is inside the database.
+These are also useful for seeing the difference between builds.

 ## Installation
 To start using the database, simply clone this repository and use any of the wide variety of ways to interface with the sqlite dotabase.db file.